cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 3. Decoder

 ##### Encoder
-Encoder has a series of convolution layer with increasing filter depth which is used to pre-train and extract details from the image
+Encoder has a series of convolution layer with increasing filter depth which is used to extract details from the image.
+However, in doing so spatial information is lost.

 ##### 1 by 1 convolution
-1 by 1 convolution used instead of fully connected layer to preserve spatial information on passing through FCN.
-It preserves information in 4D instead of 2D as in fully connected layer
+1 by 1 convolution used on every pixel to transform feature maps to class-wise predictions.
+This helps in pixel-wise classification.

 ##### Decoder
 Every Encoder convolution layer has a corresponding decoder layer to retrieves image size by using Transposed Convolution.
+Decoder further retrieves lost spatial information during Encoding by skip connections.
+It helps in bringing in lower level information as we proceed.
+During Up-sampling, skip connection sums the information from previous layer and the corresponding Encoding layer.

 This information is further used in segmentation of each pixel in the image.